Jiboxiake/GTX-Serializable/README.md

 - include library GTX in your project's CMakeLists.txt.
 - copy bind/GTX.hpp into your project.
 - include GTX.hpp to use GTX
+- optional: set a checkpoint and redo logging path, and run the [Checkpoint_Manager](https://anonymous.4open.science/r/GTX_Checkpoint_Merger-608E/README.md) to truncate and merge the logs and fuzzy incremental checkpoints.
 ### API
 The full GTX APIs can be found in /bind/GTX.hpp.
 Here we list the core APIs to manage and query a dynamic graph using GTX